Journal of Multidisciplinary Academic and Practice Studies

 The effect of transfer pricing, thin capitalization, deferred tax, and inventory intensity on tax avoidance

-Energy Transition Energy transition: Looking at village perceptions of the energy independent village program in Mojokerto Regency
+Energy transition: Looking at village perceptions of the energy independent village program in Mojokerto Regency

 Influence of organizational commitment and employee engagement on employee readiness to change during PT.
 ABC

 Purpose: This study aimed to determine how organizational commitment, employee engagement, and readiness change during physical therapy (PT).
-ABC and the extent to which organizational commitment and employee engagement influence readiness among PT.
-ABC, either partially or simultaneously.
-Method: The type of research used was quantitative, with a causal relationship using a descriptive and verification approach.
-The study population comprised 452 people from PT.
+ABC, and the extent to which organizational commitment and employee engagement influence readiness among PT.
+ABC partially or simultaneously.
+Method: This study used a quantitative research method with a causal relationship using a descriptive and verification approach.
+The study population comprised 452 individuals with PT.
 ABC.
-The sampling technique used a simple random sampling method with the number of samples determined using the Solvin formula, which resulted in 212 respondents.
-The data collection technique consisted of 49 questions regarding the variables studied.
-Data analysis was performed using PLS structural equation Modeling (SEM).
+The sampling technique used a simple random sampling method, with the number of samples determined using the Solvin formula, which resulted in 212 respondents.
+The data collection technique consisted of 49 questions regarding the variables under study.
+Data analysis was performed using PLS structural equation modeling (SEM).
 Results: The results show that Employee Engagement has a significant effect on Organizational Commitment and Readiness to Change.
 The implication of the results of this research is that organizational leaders should maximize Organizational Commitment or Employee Engagement to influence the readiness of individuals in the organization to change direction for better outcomes.
+Conclusions: This study concludes that enhancing employee engagement and strengthening organizational commitment are essential strategies for increasing readiness for change.
+Employees with strong emotional bonds and active involvement are more likely to positively embrace transformation.
+Limitations: This study was limited to PT.
+ABC focuses only on permanent employees within one organizational context, which restricts the generalizability of the findings.
+Contribution: This study contributes to organizational behavior research by providing empirical evidence of the role of commitment and engagement in shaping change readiness.
+Practically, it offers insights for managers to foster engagement and loyalty as mechanisms to ensure a smoother organizational transformation.